Today, we’ll be taking a look at the Arturia MiniFuse 2 USB-C audio interface.

 Build quality

-From what we can tell, the interface is robust and well designed.
+From what I can tell, the interface is robust and well-designed.
 The knobs are solid and smooth, and the box itself is made of aluminum.

 Software bundle